Drafting Expert Witness Reports: Pitfalls and Best Practices

 The failure to provide timely and comprehensive expert reports can have disastrous consequences.
 The expert report needs to be sufficiently comprehensive to establish admissibility under all of the Rule 702 criteria.
 Failure to do so could result in barring the testimony of the expert witness.

 The author of an expert report must be particularly careful about the facts he cites as a basis for his conclusions.
 Experts have been barred from testifying because of misstatements or faulty assumptions contained in their expert reports.
-In a case in which a deceased shipyard worker sued a paint manufacturer for his exposure to paints and paint thinners the plaintiff retained an expert doctor to testify to the plaintiff’s “cumulative benzene exposure while using [the paint manufacturer’s] products.”
+In a case in which a deceased shipyard worker sued a paint manufacturer for his exposure to paints and paint thinners, the plaintiff retained an expert doctor to testify to the plaintiff’s “cumulative benzene exposure while using [the paint manufacturer’s] products.”
 While affirming the ruling that precluded that expert from testifying, the Fifth Circuit wrote “a few scattered errors in an expert report are not necessarily grounds for exclusion . . . [h]ere, however, the universe of facts assumed by the expert differs frequently and substantially from the undisputed record evidence.”

-Experts and attorneys should also be acutely aware of deadlines and the required detail.
+Experts and attorneys should also be acutely aware of deadlines and the required details.
 In one instance, an expert was barred from testifying entirely after the plaintiff provided the expert’s name and resume on the deadline set by the Court, to be followed later with a one-page “preliminary report”.
 The Court barred the expert from testifying because “the plaintiff was just way late in naming an expert” and “the expert witness’ report is pretty much a brief of legal conclusions in the case, and I don’t think it is something that offers expert opinions on the issues on which an expert might be allowed to testify in this case”.
 The Fourth Circuit upheld the decision.

 In a securities fraud criminal prosecution, a number of brokerage firm employees were indicted for providing confidential information to outside traders.
 The government alleged that they were engaged in a “front-running” scheme.
 The allegations were that the brokerage employees and outside traders were making illicit gains by tipping off outside traders about large client orders so that the outside traders would be able to trade ahead of the large client orders.